ned14/outcome/doc/src/content/experimental/advantages.md

 weight = 5
 +++

-The main advantages of using `<outcome/experimental>` over default Outcome:
+The main advantages of choosing `<outcome/experimental>` over default Outcome:

 1. Codegen is tighter and less verbose[^1], sometimes remarkably so.